kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	UID string `json:"uid" protobuf:"bytes,2,opt,name=uid"`
 }

-// Interceptor information that allows you to identify the interceptor responding to this eviction
+// Interceptor allows you to identify the interceptor responding to the EvictionRequest.
-// request.
-Pods can be annotated with:
-// interceptor.evictionrequest.coordination.k8s.io/priority_${INTERCEPTOR_CLASS}: ${PRIORITY}/${ROLE}
-// interceptor.evictionrequest.coordination.k8s.io/priority_replicaset.apps.k8s.io: "10000/controller"
-// annotations that can be parsed into the Interceptor struct when the EvictionRequest object is
-// created on admission.
+// Interceptors should observe and communicate through the EvictionRequest API to help with
-type Interceptor struct {
+// the graceful termination of a pod. type Interceptor struct {
 	// InterceptorClass must be RFC-1123 DNS subdomain identifying the interceptor (e.g.
 	// foo.example.com).
+	// This field must be unique for each interceptor.
 	// This field is required.
 	// +required
 	InterceptorClass string `json:"interceptorClass" protobuf:"bytes,1,opt,name=interceptorClass"`

 	// Priority for this InterceptorClass.
 Higher priorities are selected first by the eviction
 	// request controller.
+If there are interceptors with the same priority, the interceptor whose
+	// class comes first in the alphabetical higher domain order, will be picked.
+This
+	// means that the top domain labels are compared alphabetically first, followed by the lower
+	// domain labels.
+	//
-The interceptor that is the managing controller should set the value of
+	// The interceptor that is the managing controller should set the value of
 	// this field to 10000 to allow both for preemption or fallback registration by other
 	// interceptors.
+Priority 10000 cannot be duplicated.
 	//
-	// Priorities 9900-10100 are reserved for interceptors with a class that has the same parent
+	// Priorities 9900-10099 are reserved for interceptors with a class that has the same parent
 	// domain as the controller interceptor.
-Duplicate priorities are not allowed in this interval.
+This interval cannot be used until the controller
+	// interceptor is set.
 	//
-	// The number of interceptor annotations is limited to 30 in the 9900-10100 interval and to 70
-	// outside of this interval.
 	// The minimum value is 0 and the maximum value is 100000.
+	// The intervals 0-999, 5000-5999, 20000-20999 and 99000-100000 are reserved for classes with
+	// *.k8s.io suffix.
 	// This field is required.
 	// +required
 	Priority int32 `json:"priority" protobuf:"varint,2,opt,name=priority"`